sullivanyoung/info-617-analysis/README.md

 # info-617-analysis

-Basic analysis script to grab movie script and perform sentiment analysis and grab key phrases and export findings to CSV
+basic script to parse any movie script from https://imsdb.com/scripts

+performs sentiment analysis and grabs key phrases

+will export findings to CSV